jacobjma/point-segment-matching/README.md

 # Point Segment Matching
 Point segment matching is a method for finding structure point clouds with repeating structures.
 The main application is for finding strain in atomic resolution images.
+A paper describing the technique is forthcoming.

 ![abstract](/notebooks/abstract.png?raw=true "Polycrystaline graphene")